• Skip to primary navigation

 Tequila Pineapple Barbecue Sauce

-• Chicken roasted in the oven with BBQ sauce on a white platter with a small glass pitcher of more sauce
+• Baked Barbecue Chicken pieces on a long rectangular platter with a glass pitcher of BBQ sauce.

 Baked BBQ Chicken